Exploring a cradle of multi-resistant bacteria – antibiotic resistance in soil and its link to different land use types and intensities

 - Forests and grasslands in all three Biodiversity Exploratories harbor soil bacteria resistant to multiple classes of antibiotics, but the abundance and diversity of these microorganisms show land use-specific shifts.

 - The abundance of IncP-1 plasmids, contributing to spread of antibiotic resistance in soil ecosystems, is positively correlated with the grassland land use index (LUI).

 - Genes encoding resistance to veterinary antibiotics are more diverse in intensively than in hardly managed grasslands.

-To provide robust assessment of land use impacts on antibiotic resistance gene abundance levels, real-time quantitative PCR-based analysis of soil DNA derived from all grassland EP and forest VIP plots will be carried out.
+To provide robust assessment of land use impacts on antibiotic resistance gene abundance levels, real-time quantitative PCR-based analysis of soil DNA derived from all grassland EPs and forest VIPs will be carried out.
 Land use-induced changes in community profiles of antibiotic-resistant soil bacteria are deciphered within a microcosm experiment, including assessment and quantification of bacterial community dynamics.
 Overall diversity of antibiotic resistance gene-harboring circular plasmids will be estimated by applying a long-read sequencing approach.

 Moreover, function-based screening of previously constructed soil metagenomic libraries will be performed, to discover differences in richness of antibiotic resistance genes and mechanisms associated with land use intensity.